teerajat1/96-ESX-BASE-/README.md

 - INSTALATION VIDEO:
 Not harder, just be carefoul with the db username and root.
 Install XAMPP and HeidiSQL.

-https://youtu.be/oMpLJ59c_go
+Very fast tutorial any dute on my discord: https://youtu.be/oMpLJ59c_go

 -Discord: